opreaadrian/opreaadrian.github.io/_posts/2016-03-01-an-ssh-workflow-easier-on-the-brain.md

 It usually resides on your machine, in your `$HOME/.ssh/` directory (assuming you have [openssh](http://www.openssh.com/) installed on your machine).
-To check whether or not you already have the file available on your system, run the first command from the gist below, and see if your output is similar to mine, and if not, follow the instructions to create it.
+To check whether or not you already have the file available on your system, run the first command from the snippet below, and see if your output is similar to mine, and if not, follow the instructions to create it.

+{% highlight bash %}
+# List all information about the config file, under the ssh/ directory
+adrian@zen ~/D/blog> ls -al ~/.ssh/config
+-rw-r--r--  1 adrian  staff  210 Mar  1 13:59 /Users/adrian/.ssh/config

+# If you get "No such file or directory [...]", run the command below
+adrian@zen ~/D/blog> touch ~/.ssh/config

+# Check again, to see if the file has been properly created
+adrian@zen ~/D/blog> ls -al ~/.ssh/config
+-rw-r--r--  1 adrian  staff  0 Mar  1 17:12 /Users/adrian/.ssh/config
-{% gist opreaadrian/fe17eff7843f8b3dcaca 1.sh-session %}
+{% endhighlight %}

 Now that you've created the config file, let's add stuff to it.
 A typical configuration, would contain things like the alias you would like to give to